dwjohnston/typescript-code-challenge/README.md

 Even if you're not implementing any pagination functionality.
 That way, if later you _do_ need to implement pagination, you don't need to change your response structure.

+# Problem Brief

+Write a Node project that:
+ 1. reads in the file `data.json` transforms it into a format that matches `example-output.json`
+ 2. load transformed data into a datastore - store can be of your choice, in memory or a local database
+ 3. Create an API that has 2 get API calls.
+One for customers and one for orders that pull data from the datastore
+ 4. Create a simple UI that calls the API and displays the customer and the customers orders
 ## General Approach and Assumptions

 - Solution should be implemetned in TypeScript.